Updated: Oct 19, 2021

 ‘Latch On’ Campaign, New York City

-The #BreastisBest movement, while well-intentioned, seems to offer the right to criticize and question a total stranger’s way of feeding their infant.
+BIOMILQ supports the infant feeding decisions that parents determine are best for their family.
+But, it seems that others sometimes feel like they have the right to criticize how someone else feeds their baby, without consideration for that family’s experience.
 The book’s most striking example of this moral crusade is in Chapter 4 (“The End of Choice”), when Jung describes how Maya, a new mom commuting on the NYC subway to her son’s daycare, was chastised by complete strangers for bottle-feeding her son.
-After coincidentally sitting directly under a state-sponsored poster advertising the benefits of breastmilk (which Jung debunks as over exaggerated in Chapter 3), Maya was asked by a fellow commuter if she could read and told by another that “people like you shouldn’t have kids” (97).
+After coincidentally sitting directly under a state-sponsored poster advertising the benefits of breastmilk (which Jung posits as overexaggerated in Chapter 3), Maya was asked by a fellow commuter if she could read and told by another that “people like you shouldn’t have kids” (97).
 The New Yorkers exited the subway feeling proud to be upstanding citizens by advocating for a stranger’s baby’s right to breastmilk.
 Maya exited the subway confused, frustrated, and attacked.
 While it still would have been inappropriate to ask, a simple conversation would have revealed that Maya’s baby was drinking his mom’s freshly expressed breastmilk, on-the-go.

 “I couldn’t fathom why she cares so passionately about how I fed MY baby” (18).

 Like the NYC subway riders, Courtney’s tango partner was a classic lactivist: “a person who firmly believed breastfeeding was the best choice for everyone” (37).
-Fueled by valid concern for public health, a sense of moral urgency, and perhaps a few too many cosmopolitans, she perpetuated the notion that lactation defines good mothering.
+Fueled by valid concern for public health and a sense of moral urgency, she perpetuated the notion that lactation defines good mothering.